 - “Get the [Town/City] resident discount”

-Tracking performance is essential for optimising your advertising spend:
+Tracking performance is how you make the most of your advertising spend:

 - Cost Per Acquisition (CPA): How much you spend to acquire one customer